About

 • Infection with HIV

-Liver donor requirements –
+Liver Donor Requirements –

 Any member of the family, parent, sibling, child, spouse or a volunteer can donate their liver.
 The criteria for a liver donation include: